What are the minimum system requirements?

 Driver performance can be directly compared if and only if no other system factors are changed.
-If you run the benchmark, upgrade the driver and test again, the results can be directly compared.
-This does not necessarily mean the result is reproducable on all other systems.
-Make sure to always test your graphics card with a proper driver and ensure that any older drivers have been properly uninstalled.
+If you run the benchmark, upgrade the driver and test again, the results can be compared directly .
+This does not necessarily mean that the result is reproducible on all other systems.
+Make sure to always test your graphics card with a proper driver and ensure that all older drivers have been properly uninstalled.
 In some cases, driver upgrades aren't fully applied because the prior driver is still present.

 CINEBENCH reports that a card doesn't support the necessary features, although I'm sure it does.
 What's wrong?

-On Windows systems, you may not have a proper driver installed for the graphics card.
+On Windows systems, you may not have the correct driver installed for the graphics card.
 If "GDI Generic" is displayed in the GFX-Board field within CINEBENCH, it's like that only Microsoft's basic driver is installed.
 This driver doesn't support the necessary features for the test.
 After installing the proper driver for your graphics card, make sure the card name is displayed in the GFX-Board field.
-In some cases you may need to manually uninstall the existing driver, as simply updating or installing new ones may not work.
+In some cases you may need to manually uninstall the existing driver, because simply updating or installing new ones may not work.